relaxedmason/bafta-scripted-comedy-portfolio/sports/baseball/mariners/venezuelan-war.md

 permalink: /sports/baseball/mariners/venezuelan-war/
 ---

-# Venezuelan Talent and the Mariners Connection
+# Seattle’s Legacy of Venezuelan Talent

 Baseball has deep roots in Venezuela, producing a remarkable number of elite players who have left their mark on the United State's national past time.
 From Hall of Famers to modern stars, Venezuelan-born players have consistently delivered impact across every facet of Major League Baseball, cementing the country as one of the league’s most vital international pipelines for talent.